 Standards should be SMART and are more specific than objectives.
 They are quantifiable statements detailing the specific aspects of patient care and management that you intend to measure current practice against.
-Standards should always be based on the strongest, most up-to-date, evidence of what constitutes best practice.
-If standards are available in the form of guidelines, you should base your audit on the most widely applicable guidelines available, e.g. heoretically sound national guidelines rather than regional or local guidelines.
+Standards should always be based on the strongest, most up-to-date evidence of what constitutes best practice.
+If standards are available in the form of guidelines, you should base your audit on the most widely applicable guidelines available, e.g. heoretically sound national rather than regional or local guidelines.

-If guidelines/ protocols do not exist, or existing ones are out of date, you will need to undertake a literature search to identify best practice.
-Assistance with this can be provided by the Learning Resources Centre.
-The contact details for the Learning Resource Centre are listed at the end of this guide.
+If guidelines/ protocols do not exist or existing ones are out of date, you will need to undertake a literature search to identify best practice.
+Assistance with this can be provided by the Library and Information Service, whose contact details are listed at the end of this guide.
 It is important that there is agreement with your standards locally before you start.
 You will find it hard to improve practice if there is disagreement as to what constitutes best practice.